simplitech/simpli-sql/README.md

 # simpli-sql
 **You don't need to use reflection!** They are heavy to process.

-Simpli-SQL is a Kotlin and Java library that makes SQL operations easier and more flexible than using an ORM.
+Simpli-SQL is a Kotlin and Java library that makes SQL operations easier and more flexible without the use of Reflections.

 ## Install
 **Gradle**